machneils250/igit/README.md

 Are you a lazy programmer that just puts "bug fix" in your git commits?
 Then this app is for YOU!

-iGit is an AI-powered app generates that easily generates a commit message just for you!
+iGit is an AI-powered app that easily generates a commit message just for you!

 ## Current Version: 0.001